 The Vice-Chancellor and President will be invited to the Committee on matters relating to institutional performance and the individual performance of members of the Executive Group and/or as required by the Committee Chair.

-Quorum: 3 members (subject to the missing member(s) providing written comments on the proposals under consideration).
+Quorum: 3 members (and subject to the missing member(s) providing written comments on the proposals under consideration)

 The Committee will take into account the charitable status of the University and the need to ensure value for money for its stakeholders.